smartfog/fogflow/doc/en/source/context.rst

 The context management system is designed to provide a global view for all system components and running task instances to query, subscribe, and update context entities via the unified data model and the communication protocol *NGSI*.
-It plays an very important role to support the standard-based edge programming model in FogFlow.
+It plays a very important role to support the standard-based edge programming model in FogFlow.
 As compared to other existing brokers like MQTT-based Mosquitto or Apache Kafka, the distributed context management system in FogFlow has the following features:

-* seperating context availability and context entity
+* separating context availability and context entity
 * providing separated and standardized interfaces to manage both context data (via NGSI10) and context availability (via NGSI9).
 * supporting not only ID-based and topic-based query and subscription but also geoscope-based query and subscription